-Sales and marketing have a long history of conflict.
-The most common scenario is that marketing teams complain about their hard-earned leads not being closed properly, while salespeople are unhappy with the quality of marketing leads.
-Having these two teams working together may not be an easy task, but it’s certainly worth it.
+Conflict between sales and marketing is nothing new.
+The most common scenario is that marketing teams complain about a lack of timely follow-up with their hard-earned leads or them not being closed properly, and sales is often unhappy with the quality of leads they get from marketing.
+These two teams

 Your ideal customer profile or buyer persona should be shaped by both teams.
-When you think about who it is that you’re trying to reach with your product or service, you need key information about who they are, where you can find them, and what their average day looks like.
-But you also need to know what their buying habits are, how they make decisions, and what their expectations are.
+When you think about who it is that you’re trying to reach with your product or service, you need key information about who your customers are and where you can find them.
+You also need to know about their buying habits, how they make decisions, and what they value.

-Leverage the valuable content that your marketing team has created to perfect your sales pitches and phone calls.
-Offer prospects informative eBooks or solution briefs that can help them make a better-informed decision.
+Sales should leverage the valuable content the marketing team creates to perfect their sales pitches and phone calls.
+Have content matching prospects' needs throughout the buying process – provide them with informative eBooks or solution briefs that can help them make a better-informed decision.

-This is a great reminder that the final objective everyone should be pursuing is the business bottom line.
-This kind of thinking will simplify everything, with both sales and marketing pushing for the same broad goal.
+Remember that the final objective everyone should be focused on achieving is driving the bottom line.
+Thinking this way will simplify everything, with both sales and marketing pushing for the same broad goal.
 Working together can only get them there faster and much more efficiently.

 Working together can save both teams a lot of money and time.
 Why have separate budgets and spending for tools and campaigns that don’t coordinate?
 Why not have teams build a unified retention and advocacy program on a common budget?

 With an integrated approach, you can track lead flow and close rates so much better.
 Measure marketing performance on the volume and quality of leads they hand off to sales.
 As for sales performance, make sure that they deliver on their closing rates.